Commercial Baby Food: A Formula for Health?

 Studies prove that infant formulas processed with high heat may have 100 times more A.G.E.s than breast milk, showing why infants switched from breast milk to commercial formula within the first year of life have double the levels of A.G.E.s found in people with diabetes (ScienceDaily 2011).

 Baby-food manufacturers also hook little bodies with sugar.
-According to the Archives of Diseases in Childhood, a study comparing 479 commercially available baby foods found that 65 percent were sweetened.
+According to the Archives of Diseases in Childhood, a British study comparing 479 commercially available baby foods found that 65 percent were sweetened.
 Babies learn to crave that artificial sweet taste.
 Several generations have now been fed baby food, and we have become heavy sugar consumers.
 This has led to epidemic proportions of diabetes and obesity, even among young children.

 Baby foods also include industrial vegetable oils, corn syrup, preservatives, emulsifiers and refined flours.
 Even natural flavors are usually made up of complex compounds designed by companies to create flavor addiction (The Alpha Parent).